ndcn/infer-subc/README.md

 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License
-Distributed under the terms of the [BSD-3] license, "organelle-segmenter-plugin" is free and open source software
+Distributed under the terms of the [BSD-3] license.

+`infer-subc` and `organelle-segmenter-plugin` are free and open source software.

 ## Support of this project includes:
 - [CZI Neurodegeneration Challenge Network (NDCN)](https://chanzuckerberg.com/science/programs-resources/neurodegeneration-challenge/)